 This is where systems like Roll and other business management software come in.
 It’s important to do your research and make sure you’re getting the functionality you need from any new software – you don’t want to invest in something if you don’t get the results.
 We've shared our top tips on that topic here.
 With the right software, you should be able to automate many key processes, so you and your team can focus on the important stuff.

 4: Data-driven decision making

 Making big decisions is one of the toughest parts of running a business.
 It’s easy to question your own thinking when you have to make choices that will affect your business and the people who work for you.

 Access to accurate, up-to-date data is one way to make this easier.
-With good recording and data, you’ll be aware of exactly how much you’re bringing in, how much you’re spending every month, how much work you’re gaining (or losing), how much time your staff are spending on each job, how long your customers are waiting for your services or products – the information you can gain is almost endless.
-This comes from good internal processes and recording, which in turn comes from software systems like Roll.
+With good recording and data, you’ll be aware of exactly how much revenue you’re bringing in, how much you’re spending every month, how much work you’re gaining (or losing), how much time your staff are spending on each job, how long your customers are waiting for your services or products – the information you can gain is almost endless.
+This comes from good internal processes and recording, which in turn comes from using software systems like ROLL.